Enabling this property will tell the Wrapper to attempt to request

 as it's process will not respond to the thread dump request.

-When running a Windows Service, this property will automatically set the
+When running a Windows Service, this property will automatically allocate a console window.

 This is required so that the necessary signal can be sent to the JVM.